President of the Senate of the Philippines: 21st century

 Franklin Drilon served a third term as chief of the Senate during the 16th Congress.
 Koko Pimentel, a member of the ruling party PDP–Laban, was elected in 2016 and remained Senate president until May 21, 2018, when he resigned in favor of, and nominated, Tito Sotto as his successor.
 Sotto, who was term-limited, was reelected in 2019 and led the Senate throughout the COVID-19 pandemic until 2022.

 Juan Miguel Zubiri was elected on July 25, 2022, at the start of the 19th Congress.
 He resigned the Senate presidency in May 2024 following criticisms from both supporters of president Bongbong Marcos and former president Rodrigo Duterte over investigations conducted by the Senate Committee on Public Order and Dangerous Drugs linking alleged leaked documents of the Philippine Drug Enforcement Agency to Marcos for illegal drug use, and due to his opposition to moves calling for charter change through people's initiative.

 On May 20, 2024, Francis Escudero was elected Senate president, with 15 senators voting in favor, following a resolution signed by 13 senators circulating to oust Zubiri.
 Escudero defended his seat at the opening of the 20th Congress against Tito Sotto, winning with 19 votes to remain president of the Senate.
 However, on September 8, 2025, during a plenary session of the Senate, Sotto replaced Escudero as Senate president, on his second term as such, as the sole nominee for the position.

-This was also the first time in Senate history that the outgoing president administered the oath of office to their successor.
+To date, no woman has been elected president of the Senate.
+Prior to the opening of the 19th Congress, Cynthia Villar was reported to be vying for the position.
+However, she later withdrew from the race and supported the bid of Juan Miguel Zubiri for Senate president.